Red Beans and Rice is a traditional New Orleans-style recipe that simmers in the Crock Pot all day! No need to soak the beans in this recipe.

 How do you thicken red beans and rice in a crock pot?

-Some like their red beans and rice nice and thick!
+Some like this dish nice and thick!
 There are a couple of different ways to do this: mix cornstarch to broth and add it to your crock pot, or mash up the beans before serving.

 Personally, I love the “mashing” method!
 It makes a ton of difference in the texture and creaminess.
 All you need is a potato masher, and mash around here and there until you reach your desired consistency!